Joint Term Life Insurance Explained

 Traditionally – no you cannot.
 It is used purely as death benefit coverage.

 Can I transfer a joint term life insurance policy to a single person’s term policy ?

 Most insurance companies will allow you to convert a joint term policy into a single term policy.
 This is providing that both parties are willing to do so.
 This is mostly used in the case of divorce, or separation.
 However, beware that there are life insurance companies that do not allow this type of change.

 If my partner and I have a mortgage must we use a joint term policy ?

 Not at all.
 If you wish to take out a single term policy just for you (or two policies – one for each of you, you are free to do so).
 However you should consider some of the pit falls of a joint term life insurance policy.

-If one insured is ill and would not qualify for a new policy the healthy insured may have to renew at the higher rate in order to maintain the coverage for the insured that is ill.
+If one insured is ill and would not qualify for a new policy.
+The healthy insured may have to renew at the higher rate.
+In this way you can maintain the coverage for the insured that is ill.